 The Wicker Breakdown:

-- Once again, Jane and Bill give us the news.
-This week, Bill returns to Florida to continue to cover the comeback of Chico Esquela, Larraine plays a punk girl named Z Jones who breaks down who's hot and who's not in music, and Bill sings a goodbye song to the bust of King Tut because his traveling exhibit is leaving New York to make its way to the west coast.
+Once again, Jane and Bill give us the news.
+This week, Bill returns to Florida to continue to cover the comeback of Chico Esquela.
+Larraine plays a punk girl named Z Jones who breaks down who's hot and who's not in music.
+Bill winded thing down by singing a goodbye song to the bust of King Tut because his traveling exhibit is leaving New York to make its way to the west coast.

-- On The Spot is an interview show and once again, Dan Aykroyd plays his sleazy salesman person who constantly tries to sell dangerous things to children.
-This week, he's selling dangerous theme park rides that sound so dangerous it drives Jane to the point where she attacks him for being such a scummy salesman.
+On The Spot is an interview show and once again, Dan Aykroyd plays his sleazy salesman person who continually tries to sell dangerous things to children.
+This week, he's selling hazardous theme park rides that sound so dangerous it drives Jane to the point where she attacks him for being such a scummy salesman.